elehcimd/mltraq/mkdocs/howto/02-artifacts-storage.md

 ## How can I store large objects, including datasets and models?

-See the [Data store](../advanced/datastore.md) article for a discussion on how store objects outside the data base.
+See the [Data store](../advanced/datastore.md) article for a discussion on how store objects outside of the data base.
 The `DataStore` and `DataStoreIO` classes help you handle the serialization, I/O operations, transparently or with more control.

 !!!
 Question "Can I use third-party storage services?"